awslabs/agents-for-amazon-bedrock-blueprints/docs/UserGuide.md

 ```

 ### IAM Role Management
-`AgentKnowledgeBase` will create a service role to allow agent to access the KB and allow the KB to access the asset files in S3, permissions for accessing the AOSS collection and indices and permissions for accessing the embedding models.
+`AgentKnowledgeBase` will create a service role to allow agent to access the KB and allow the KB to access the asset files in S3, permissions for accessing the AOSS collection, and indices and permissions for accessing the embedding models.

 #### Creating and Synchronizing Data Sources

-The `AgentKnowledgeBase` construct provides a method `createAndSyncDataSource` to create and synchronize data sources with the Knowledge Base.
-Data sources can be Amazon S3 buckets or folders containing the information you want to include in the Knowledge Base:
+The `AgentKnowledgeBase` construct provides a method `createAndSyncDataSource` to create and synchronize data sources with the knowledge base.
+Data sources can be Amazon S3 buckets or folders containing the information you want to include in the Knowledge Base.
-When we attach a knowledgebase to the `BedrockAgentBlueprintsConstruct` it calls the `createAndSyncDataSource` to populate the KB with the data in asset management bucket.
+When we attach a knowledge base to the `BedrockAgentBlueprintsConstruct` it calls the `createAndSyncDataSource` to populate the knowledge base with the data in asset management bucket.

 #### OpenSearchServerlessHelper